Deepanshudks/taskManager/README.md

 ```
 Change the JWT_SECRET to what you want

-Create a `.env file` in frontend and add the following
+Update `.env file` in frontend and add the following

 ```
 VITE_URL = "http://localhost:3000"